 On the whole the response to the proposal has been positive.
 A follow up story by Cincinnati Business Courier describes both Cincinnati Mayor, Aftab Pureval, and Hamilton County Commissioner, Denise Driehaus, as interested in the idea.

-GBBN’s Director of Community Development Steve Kenat, who worked on the proposal, isn’t surprised by the positive response.
-“People can see that this is an opportunity to transform our city for decades to come by reconnecting Downtown to Queensgate, restoring some portion of the West End, and reclaiming the potential of up to 30 acres of valuable Downtown real estate for new uses.”
+GBBN’s design isn’t surprised by the positive response, because they understand that this is an opportunity to transform our city for decades to come by reconnecting Downtown to Queensgate and the West End while reclaiming up to 30 acres of valuable Downtown real estate.

 GBBN’s Chas Wiederhold is especially interested in the opening it creates to right a historical wrong.
 “Just as planners and designers in the past made decisions to demolish an almost entirely black neighborhood (home to 5% of the city’s population), today we can make deliberate decisions to mend the street grid, restitch the urban fabric, and heal the community.”